wml-frc/CJ-Vision/docs/local.md

 sudo wget -qO - https://github.com/CJBuchel/CJ-Vision/blob/master/bootstrap/openCV.sh?raw=1 | bash
 ```

-- If this doesn't work and or is not supported.
-You can check OpenCV's documentation for your needed download "https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html"
+- Or if this doesn't work and/or is not supported.
+You can check OpenCV's documentation for your needed distribution download "https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html"

 2. After installing the necessary packages and installs.
 Clone or download the project either as a submodule into existing code.
 Or as is.